netlify/staticgen/content/projects/wheat.md

   - MIT
 templates:
   - Custom
-description: "A blog engine for coders written in node.JS"
+description: 'A blog engine for coders written in node.JS'
 ---

 Wheat is a blogging engine that reads a git repo full of markdown articles and presents them as a website.